 This journal operates a single blind review process.
 All contributions are typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 More information on types of peer review.

 Text should be typed double-spaced on one side of white A4 (297 × 210 mm) paper, with outer margins of 2.5 cm.
-A manuscript should include a title page, abstract, text, references, conflicts of interest statement (if any), acknowledgments (if any), and figures and tables as appropriate.
+A manuscript should include a title page, abstract, text, references, conflicts of interest statement (if any), acknowledgments (if any), and figures and tables as appropriate (Please do not insert figures and tables in the text.
+Figures and tables provided at the end of the text would be adequate).
 Each section of the manuscript should begin on a new page.
 Lines must be numbered consecutively throughout the manuscript.
 Other than the cover page, every page of the manuscript, including the title page, references and tables should be numbered.

 • Article title: bold 16-points Times New Roman fonts.